ngxs/store/docs/recipes/authentication.md

 A common action you want to take is when a user logs out, we want to actually redirect the user to the login page.
-We can use our action stream to listen to the `Logout` action and tell the router to goto the login page.
+We can use our action stream to listen to the `Logout` action and tell the router to go to the login page.

 ```TS